Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Before you can see the Light, you have to deal with the darkness.
+> Trust is the foundation of great leadership.

 <!-- QUOTE_END -->